Ahmedwagdymohy/Embedded_Linux_Guide/2-Embedded_linux_module/2-Bootloader Customization/Readme.md

-# Booting sequence of the embedded linux systems:
+# Booting Sequence of the Embedded Linux systems:
-> Interview Questions
+> Interview Questions (From Lecture):
 1. What's the first thing that runs when the device is powered on?
 2. What's the first bootloader?
 3. What's the second bootloader?